Header Content Region

 The company is located in Boulder County, Colorado in close proximity to the University of Colorado, Colorado State University, University of Denver and the U.S. Air Force Academy, all of which have significant UAS programs included within their aerospace engineering curriculums.
 In addition, the company has access to numerous governmental institutions including the National Institute of Standards and Technology (NIST), National Oceanic and Atmospheric Administration (NOAA), National Center for Atmospheric Research (NCAR) and a host of leading aerospace companies including; Lockheed Martin, Ball Aerospace, Boeing, General Dynamics, L-3 Communications, Raytheon and Northrop Grumman.

-In addition to these significant resources, Colorado will soon have one of the largest UAS test and training sites in the U.S. Located in the San Louis Valley of southern Colorado, an area of over 4,000 square miles of mixed terrain, variable altitudes and a seasonal mixture of weather environments will soon be operational for UAS testing and commercial operations.
+In addition to these significant resources, Colorado has one of the largest UAS test and training sites in the U.S. Located in the San Louis Valley of southern Colorado, an area of over 4,000 square miles of mixed terrain, a test ceiling of 15,000 feet MSL and a seasonal mixture of weather environments is available to the company for testing its latest UAV, the Hummingbird XRP.